srish/wiki-user-feedback/README.md

 # wiki user feedback

-A user script, for now, it will soon be a user feedback gadget for technical documentation deployed on Wikitech / MediaWiki pages.
+It is a user feedback gadget for technical documentation currentkly deployed on MediaWiki.org & Wikitech.

 ### Screenshots